How Software Can Help Solve Construction Drawing Revision Problems

 Domino Effect of Drawings

 The estimator isn’t out of the woods yet, either.
 He’s getting small addendum changes and asked to provide impact in cost and scope for review, again.
-He must compare his previous drawings to the new ones so he can create appropriate change orders and ensure his team is not working on an old scope of work — that would end up in requiring rework which eats into his profits and is frustrating for everyone involved.
+He must compare his original drawings to the new set of drawings, so he can create appropriate change orders and ensure his team is not working on an old revision number that could affect their scope of work, previously created submittals — that would end up in requiring rework which eats into his profits and is frustrating for everyone involved.

 What we have in this common scenario is a domino effect of inefficiency that results in unnecessary risk.
 Despite the estimator’s fastidious attention to detail and getting on-target takeoff, estimate, and bid information together … field teams may yet execute on out-of-date information, negatively impacting project costs and schedule.